Game Reviewed: Catherine

 - It is also revealed that Catherine is a- succubus, a demon who tempts men with sexual pleasure.
 In her endings, you meet her father Nergal, the king of hell.

-I was happy to see that the game turns on subtitles automatically, and that the subtitles are quite large.
+As for gameplay, I was happy to see that the game turns on subtitles automatically, and that the subtitles are quite large.
 The settings are somewhat lacking, however, and there aren’t many ways to make the game more accessible.

 Also, alcohol plays a prominent role in this game.
 The second half of the gameplay, the Daytime Sections, is Vincent sitting at the bar with his friends.
 There, you can talk to other patrons (some of which are experiencing the same dreams as you), play an arcade game called Rapunzel (which is as long as Catherine itself!), and, of course, drink.
 The more you drink, the faster Vincent will most in the Nightmare Stages.